ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 If you're not familiar with automated tests, the concept is basically **code that runs other code** and verifies its behavior.

-Documentation for running and updating our existing tests, as well as the code for the tests themselves, can be found in the [`tests/phpunit`](../tests/phpunit) subdirectory of this repository.
+Further documentation for running and updating our existing tests, as well as the code for the tests themselves, can be found in the [`tests/phpunit`](../tests/phpunit) subdirectory of this repository.

 ## Backporting changes from WordPress